PUBLISHED

 Frustrated users are unsatisfied, don’t like to use your app, will delete it without using it, or, in the worst case, will tell others about their bad experience.
 The following UX statistics will show you the importance of preventing user frustration:

-PWC found that 32% of the customers would leave a brand they loved after just one bad experience.
+PWC found that 32% of customers leave a brand they loved after just one bad experience.

-52% of users say the main reason why they won’t return to a website is aesthetics.
+52% of users say the main reason why they won’t return is aesthetics.

 90% of users have stopped using an app due to poor performance.